A note on the maximal rank: Notation and main result

 Then $Y_P\cap W$ is reducible of dimension $n$.
-Moreover there exists a line in $Y_P$ through $P$ that meets $X$ in one point only and $W\setminus X$ in at least another point. \end{prop}
+Moreover there exists a line in $Y_P$ through $P$ that meets $X$ in one point only and $W\setminus X$ in at least one other point. \end{prop}

 \begin{proof} The cone $Y_P$ is irreducible of dimension $n+1$, then the components of the intersection $Y_P \cap W$ have dimension at least $n+1+N-1-N = n=\dim(X)$ (cf. \cite[Thm.1.24, p.
 75]{Shafarevich}).
 Actually, since $Y_P$ is not contained in $W$, those components have dimension exactly $n$.
 Clearly $X\subset Y_P\cap W$.
-Assume by absurd that $ Y_P\cap W=X$.
+Assume for the sake of contradiction that $ Y_P\cap W=X$.
 If this is the case, then every line contained in $Y_P$ and passing through $P$ meets $W$ only on $X$ and moreover such intersection is made by one point only, otherwise the point $P$ would have $X$-rank $2$ which is against our hypothesis.
-Now we show that the fact for which every line $l\in Y_P$ through $P$ meets $W$ only in one point of $X$, i.e.:
+Now we show that the fact that every line $l\subset Y_P$ through $P$ meets $W$ only in one point of $X$, i.e.:

 leads to a contradiction.